code-branch"Hello World" Guide

 oledump.py is a Python tool used to analyze and extract content from OLE (Object Linking and Embedding) files, such as Microsoft Office documents (.doc, .docx, .xls, .ppt, etc.)

-Access it through here.
+Access it through herearrow-up-right.

 After identifying that there might be hidden content within the file, I decided to use oledump.py to extract and analyze the different streams from the .docm file.
 Here's how I proceeded: